mjdorma/yara-ctypes/README.rst

 Why:

 * ctypes releases the GIL on system function calls...
 Run your PC to its true potential.
 * No more building the PyC extension...
 * I found a few bugs and memory leaks and wanted to make my life simple.

 For tips / tricks with this wrapper contact Mick: mjdorma+yara-ctypes@gmail.com

-WHAT IS INCLUDED
+What is included
 ================

 yara folder: